geodal-CF/todo_app/README.md

 **Django Features Used**

-- Authentication: The app uses Django's built-in authentication system to manage users, allowing them to register, log in, and log out.
+- Authentication: The app uses Django's built-in authentication system to manage users, allowing them to register, log in and log out.
+The custom users app, built within the virtual environment, handles this feature using the MVT architecture.

 - CRUD Functionality: The app implements CRUD functionality for tasks using Django’s class-based views (CBVs).

-- Crispy-Forms: The app uses crispy-forms to render HTML forms with a Bootstrap layout.
+- Crispy-Forms: The app uses crispy-forms (third party app which requires installation) to render HTML forms with a Bootstrap layout.

 - Database: The app uses SQLite as the default database for development.